jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 | `isotope` (`isotopes`) | $m \sum_i q_i f_i c_i \exp[\gamma_i (t - t_{\text{ref}})]$ | a list of isotopes, `ref_time` |
 | `fixed` (`constant`) | $m\, q \exp[\gamma (t - t_{\text{ref}})]$ | `fixed_heat_production`, `average_half_life`, `ref_time` |

-Here $q_i$ is the specific heat production of pure isotope $i$, $f_i$ its mass fraction within its parent element, and $c_i$ that element's concentration in the layer material.
+Here $q_i$ is the specific heat production of pure isotope $i$, $f_i$ its mass fraction within its parent element, and $c_i$ that element's concentration in the layer material, both at the reference time.
 The product $q_i f_i c_i$ is the specific heating the isotope contributed at the reference time, per kilogram of layer, and the exponential carries it forward or backward in time.
+A source that quotes the isotope's own concentration rather than its element's is entered with $f_i = 1$.

 ### Off